Florida Yacht Charters

 In spring and fall, temperatures are comfortable during the morning and evening but can climb into the mid-80s.
 The wind blows consistently, although rain is more frequent.
 From June through September, temperatures climb into the 90s, with higher humidity.

-How much does it cost to charter a yacht in Florida?
+How much is it to rent a yacht in Florida?

 The cost to charter a yacht in Florida – prices for yacht charters in Florida vary depending on the size and type of the yacht as well as available amenities and features.
 For $22,000, you can charter a 75-foot motor yacht that sleeps six guests in three cabins, while $170,000 will get you a 144-foot superyacht that sleeps twelve guests and features an elevator.